cambrian/quant/README.md

 Run `./setup.sh`.

 ## Testing
-Run `./test.sh` to watch test fixtures (functions prefixed with `test_`).
+Run `./dev.sh` to watch changes and re-run tests (any function prefixed with `test_`).
 To run doctests, ensure you have the VS Code extensions installed, then type `CMD-Shift-T`.

 Tests are only intended for the `trader` directory.